 Over the past many years Arko has been researching on the roots of Indian folk music and it’s vast history, trying to build a bridge between European, African and American folk music with the essential root music forms of India.
 A documentary called Bhorsha Thakuk Bangla Gaane was made in 2014, in Bangladesh, on his stories of travelling with music, discussing the evolution of Bengali folk music for the last 4 centuries.

-Along with being a singer Arko plays the Kazoo and the ukulele along with the guitar and harmonica.
+Along with being a singer Arko plays the Kazoo , Balalaika, Dotara and the ukulele along with the guitar and harmonica.
 He has recorded and released albums with several other folk and electronic projects from India and Europe.
 He released his first solo Bengali folk album called Ghater Kotha in 2013.
-His upcoming album FIVE is an experimental folk album, based on collaborations with musicians from India and around the world, which is scheduled to be released in mid November, 2015.
+His 2015 album FIVE is an experimental folk album, based on collaborations with musicians from India and around the world.
+In 2018 he released his first original instrumental album (a text-image-music relations based experiment) called The Lion and the Hamster.
+In 2019 he released a purely field recording based album called Bondhur Bari.

 Request For a Gig